TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/ContentBinding/Index.rst

 - **Web>Page:** The page module must know that a translation must be bound 1-1 to the default translation.
-This is configured by setting **“mod.web\_layout.defLangBinding = 1” in Page TSconfig.**
+This is configured by setting **"mod.web\_layout.defLangBinding = 1" in Page TSconfig.**

 - **TypoScript:** You must ask the frontend rendering to select content from the default language and look for overlay records from the translation.
-This is configured with  **“config.sys\_language\_overlay = 1” in the TypoScript Template.**
+This is configured with  **"config.sys\_language\_overlay = 1" in the TypoScript Template.**

 In the Web>Page module this is reflected like this:

 |img-38|

-Notice how the elements in the “Danish” column is aligned in rows bound to each element in the Default column.
+Notice how the elements in the "Danish" column is aligned in rows bound to each element in the Default column.
 For the element in the middle there turn out to be no Danish translation at all.

-The binding from the Danish element to the Default element is done with the “Transl.
-Orig” field which plays a crucial role now.
+The binding from the Danish element to the Default element is done with the "Transl.
+Orig" field which plays a crucial role now.

-You can also notice that for each default element a localization button “Copy default content elements” will prepare a record ready for Danish translation.
+You can also notice that for each default element a localization button "Copy default content elements" will prepare a record ready for Danish translation.

 In the frontend the result looks like this: